UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 The University’s Research Data Center provides data storage for active analysis on the high-performance computers (HPCs).
 Using central computing storage services and resources, University researchers, faculty researchers, and post-doctoral researchers are able to:

-* Share research data in a collaborative environment with other UArizona affiliates on the HPC system
+* Share research data in a collaborative environment with other UArizona affiliates on the HPC system.
-* Store large-scale computational research data
+* Store large-scale computational research data.
-* Request additional storage for further data analysis
+* Request additional storage for further data analysis.

 The storage is mounted as a filesystem and all the clusters have access to the same filesystems.